jrzaurin/pytorch-widedeep/docs/index.rst

 Note that it is not possible to illustrate the number of possible architectures and components available in ``pytorch-widedeep`` in one Figure.
-Therefore, for more details on possible architectures (and more) please, read this documentation, or seethe Examples folders in the repo.
+Therefore, for more details on possible architectures (and more) please, read this documentation, or see the Examples folders in the repo.

 In math terms, and following the notation in the `paper
 <https://arxiv.org/abs/1606.07792>`_, the expression for the architecture